rust-lang/rust/src/doc/rustc-dev-guide/src/tests/directives.md

      }
 ```

-Note the use of `self.props.failure_status` to access the header command
+Note the use of `self.props.failure_status` to access the directive property.
+In
-property.
-In tests which do not specify the failure status header command,
+tests which do not specify the failure status directive,
 `self.props.failure_status` will evaluate to the default value of 101 at the
 time of this writing.
-But for a test which specifies a header command of, for
+But for a test which specifies a directive of, for
-example, `// failure-status: 1`, `self.props.failure_status` will evaluate to
+example, `//@ failure-status: 1`, `self.props.failure_status` will evaluate to
 1, as `parse_failure_status()` will have overridden the `TestProps` default
 value, for that test specifically.